Rescue of Jews by Catholics during the Holocaust: Vatican diplomats

 Hungary joined the Axis Powers in 1940.
 Its leader, Admiral Horthy later wavered in support for the Nazi alliance.
 The Nazis occupied Hungary in March 1944, soon after Horthy, under significant pressure from the church and diplomatic community, had halted the deportations of Hungarian Jews.
 In October, they installed a pro-Nazi Arrow Cross Dictatorship.

 In 1943, the Hungarian resistor, Margit Slachta, of the Hungarian Social Service Sisterhood, went to Rome to encourage papal action against the Jewish persecutions.
-In Hungary, she had sheltered the persecuted and protested forced labour and antisemitism.
+In Hungary, she had sheltered the persecuted and protested forced labor and antisemitism.
 In 1944 Pius appealed directly to the Hungarian government to halt the deportation of the Jews of Hungary and his nuncio, Angelo Rotta, led a citywide rescue scheme in Budapest.
-The Jews of the Hungarian provinces were decimated by the Nazis and their Fascist Hungarian allies, but many of the Jews of Budapest were saved by the extraordinary efforts of the diplomatic corps.
+The Jews of the Hungarian provinces were decimated by the Nazis and their Fascist Hungarian allies, but many of the Jews of Budapest were saved by the efforts of the diplomatic corps.

 Angelo Rotta, Papal Nuncio from 1930, actively protested Hungary's mistreatment of the Jews, and helped persuade Pope Pius XII to lobby the Hungarian leader Admiral Horthy to stop their deportation.
 Like the celebrated Swedish diplomat Raoul Wallenberg, Rotta became a leader of diplomatic actions to protect Hungarian Jews.
 With the help of the Hungarian Holy Cross Association, he issued protective passports for Jews and 15,000 safe conduct passes - the nunciature sheltered some 3000 Jews in safe houses.
 An "International Ghetto" was established, including more than 40 safe houses marked by the Vatican and other national emblems.
 25,000 Jews found refuge in these safe houses.
 Elsewhere in the city, Catholic institutions hid several thousand more Jewish people.